Comprehensive Plan Implementation: Phase 1

 2. Eliminating all Low Density Zoning in Milwaukie is a big mistake and short sighted.
 Milwaukie has a big percentage of the community that moved here in order to experience the quiet, natural features and natural habitats that our area has to offer.
 Currently the Milwaukie Comprehensive Natural Resource Administration Map shows only few habitat conservation areas and vegetated corridors and they are mainly located at the far edges of Milwaukie.
 The current parks provided are small compared to what the proposed development will be allowing.
 This is another complaint we hear at our neighborhood reach meetings.
 The proposed increase density will displace and disrupt the micro habitats that are here, increase the the noise level, and decrease the old growth tree density.
 There should be an option for keeping some of the low density housing or at the very least increasing the sizing and amount of natural parks (not ones with manicured grass ) at the center of this mid density zoning.
 The tree density requirement will not replace the impact the increase built density will have on our area.
 Having some relief from the built density is needed.

-MeghanPanarella about 2 years ago
+MeghanPanarella over 2 years ago

 Changing the zoning codes only benefits the builders and increases fees for residents.
 In no way is this benefiting the residents of Milwaukie!
 Allowing for density will only bring higher traffic, noise, pollution and is not environmentally friendly at all.
 This also does not meet the City of Milwaukie Comprehensive plan 'community vision'.